 - Track and review every week

 Regarding what to put on a not-do list, perfectionism tends to drift to procrastination.

 The trait is so severe that it will hinder you from doing things in the first place.

 To overcome this, make it a goal to get a draft first.

 This allows you to work on the core content.

 After that, you can devote the second or third draft to little details that are minute.

 While you are working on these, bear in mind that mistakes are inevitable.

 Most times, it takes time to perfect things.

-I jumped on it, started writing.
+I jumped on it and started writing.